MrSir/py-portfolio/README.md

 # py-portfolio
 Investment Portfolio Visualizer with Python.
+[DEMO](https://codepen.io/MrSir88/full/xbKJjzx) of what a given portfolio with a number of equities looks like.

 ## Features
 The tool provides a simple mechanism for creating User's and Portfolios inside a locally stored sqlite database.
 The more noteworthy features are: